sakuli/sakuli.github.io/content/docs/enterprise/omd.md

 weight: 300
 ---

-Install the forwarder to your project with:
+Add the forwarder to your project with:

 {{<highlight bash>}}
 npm i @sakuli/forwarder-gearman